Harry Ognall: Career

 Ognall was called to the bar at Gray's Inn in 1958 and took silk in 1973.
 He was a recorder from 1972 to 1986, when he was appointed to the High Court.

 Ognall is best known for his prosecution of Peter Sutcliffe, dubbed the Yorkshire Ripper, for 13 murders in the 1970s and 1980s.
 As Queen's Counsel for the Crown's prosecution of Sutcliffe, Ognall was strongly opposed to Sutcliffe's defence strategy of claiming mental illness, which the Crown's psychiatric experts had been prepared to support.

-As a judge, Ognall presided over the first trial for the murder of Rachel Nickell, in which he ruled that the police had shown "excessive zeal” and had tried to incriminate Stagg by “deceptive conduct of the grossest kind".
+As a judge, Ognall presided over the first trial for the murder of Rachel Nickell, in which he ruled that the police had shown "excessive zeal” and had tried to incriminate the accused, Colin Stagg (who was in fact innocent) by “deceptive conduct of the grossest kind".

 Ognall also presided over the Lyme Bay kayaking tragedy trial; and the trial of Nigel Cox, the first doctor brought to trial in the UK for practising euthanasia.

 Ognall was knighted in March 1986.
 He retired at the end of 1999.
 He was appointed a Deputy Lieutenant of West Yorkshire in August 2000.